ignaciosm/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+***It is a JS library that allows us to use components that allow us to sort of compartentalize different parts of a webpage and not have to reload the whole page.
+It also lets use JSX which writes and reads similar to HTML inside JS, making it much more readable.
+It also lets us asign and change states to different components.***

 - [ ] What does it mean to _think_ in react?
+***Thinking as an app breaking it down to its components and the way they interact between each other through props***

 - [ ] Describe state.
+***State is the current value of a variable, you can set your app to behave differently depending on the current state***

 - [ ] Describe props.
+***Props are the way to share code from different components.
+It can be passed from parent to child to grandchild.***

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+***They are effect that ocurr outside the app function, for example consuming data from an external api***

 ## Project Set Up